Corporate and High Yield Bonds

 Buying individual corporate bonds is a complex endeavor.
 It takes more sophistication and more research than buying a share of stock.
 Here's some of the key things to consider.

 U.S. Companies Rated AAA - Higher than U.S. Government Bonds

 The highest credit rating, AAA, is typically reserved for government bonds, but four U.S. corporations are also assigned this gold standard of good credit: Microsoft, Johnson & Johnson, Automatic Data Processing, and Exxon Mobil.
 Learn more about the “Big 4” of AAA-rated U.S. corporations, and why they're rated higher than U.S. Treasuries.

 Apple Bonds: What You Need to Know

-The Basics of Apple's Bond Offering: Find out all the details of the largest offering in the history of corporate bonds, including its size, maturity dates, initial yields, credit rating, and the reason why Apple chose to issue bonds now.
+The basics of Apple's bond offering: Find out all the details of the largest offering in the history of corporate bonds, including its size, maturity dates, initial yields, credit rating, and the reason why Apple chose to issue bonds when it did.

 The Basics of Investing in High Yield Bonds